GeoffBreemer/DLToolkit/README.md

 All code is written in Python 3.6.3 using PyCharm Professional 2017.3.

+## Running the Examples
+To run a simple example simply use:

+`python mnist_lenet.py -d <path to the animals dat set>`

-# Datasets
+## Datasets
+---
-A number of simple examples use data sets provided with the book.
+A number of simple examples use data sets provided with the book, most notably the `animals` data set, which is a subset of Kaggle's Dogs vs Cats data set.
 Most examples use the usual suspects like MNIST, CIFAR-10 etc., which are downloaded using sklearn.datasets or keras.datasets.

-# Folders
+## Folder Structure
+---
 The root folder contains source code for more elaborate examples, currently only one:

 - kaggle_cats_and_dogs.py: Kaggle's Dogs vs Cats competition (https://www.kaggle.com/c/dogs-vs-cats)